seanh/sidecar/README.md

 ]
 ```

-Certain string values have special meanings in `SIDECAR_TAGLINE`:
+Certain string values have special meanings in `SIDECAR_ARTICLE_FOOTER`:

 * `AUTHORS`: insert links to Pelican's author pages for the article's authors.